NetherGamesMC/support/docs/allowed-modifications.md

 Unfair advantages include, but are not limited to:
 Displaying information relating to the game that is not generally available to players (i.e., distance to other players, player tracers)
-Automating gameplay functions (i.e., key-mapper, automatic sprint, aim assisting, auto clickers)
+Automating gameplay functions (i.e., key-mapper, aim assisting, auto clickers)

 ---